PaulskPt/M5Stack_M5Dial_Timezones/README.md

 On reset the Arduino Sketch will try to connect to the WiFi Access Point of your choice (set in secret.h).
 The sketch will connect to a NTP server of your choice.
 In this version the sketch uses a ```NTP polling system```.
-The following define sets the interval time:
+The following define sets the NTP polling interval time:

 ```
 51 #define CONFIG_LWIP_SNTP_UPDATE_DELAY  15 * 60 * 1000 // = 15 minutes